How to Understand Political Realism and Political Idealism

 This can be broadly equated to the debate over whether people are inherently good (idealism), or inherently flawed (realism).

-This can also be equated with Plato’s theory of the forms style metaphysics (idealism) vs. Hume’s skeptical empiricism (realism)… or we can discuss Plato vs. Aristotle, or Thomas More (idealism) vs. Machiavelli (realism) vs., or Hegel (idealism) vs. Marx (realism), etc.
+This can also be equated with Plato’s theory of the forms style metaphysics (idealism) vs. Hume’s skeptical empiricism (realism)… or we can discuss Plato (idealism) vs. Aristotle (realism), or Thomas More (idealism) vs. Machiavelli (realism) vs., or Hegel (idealism) vs. Marx (realism), etc.

 There are many different ways to illustrate the idealist vs. realist debate, but generally we can say:

-When we start from that which we can know with the sense (with our five senses external), we are being realists, and when we start with moral virtues, ideas, and sentiments (including rationalized impressions from our “internal senses”), we are being idealists.
+When we start from that which we can know with the senses (with our five senses external AKA what we can see, touch, taste, smell, and hear directly), we are being realists (we are dealing with things they way they are), and when we start with moral virtues, ideas, and sentiments (including rationalized impressions from our “internal senses” AKA our thoughts and feelings), we are being idealists (we are dealing with things the way they could be, ought to be, or should be).